News

 Published on October 27, 2025

-The study compared several popular machine learning techniques, including logistic regression, support vector machines, and neural networks.
-Each model was trained on the same dataset and then evaluated based on its predictive performance.
-Researchers looked at metrics like accuracy, precision, and recall to determine which model performed best.
-The results offer valuable insights into the capabilities of different algorithms and can help guide the development of future AI-powered diagnostic tools.
+The study evaluated models such as logistic regression, support vector machines, and neural networks.
+Each model was trained on the same dataset and assessed based on accuracy, precision, and recall.
+The findings provide valuable insights into the strengths and weaknesses of these algorithms, offering guidance for developing AI-powered diagnostic tools.